stark288/SampleProject/README.md

 new validate
 QA completed
 validated
-this is sample edit for the project..
+this is sample edit for the project sample project..